-All incoming MD Program students are required to have laptops/tablets consistent with the specifications below in order to use the assessment delivery software (ExamSoft) provided by the U of T MD Program.
-Our new medical school curriculum relies on recently developed technology for the delivery of teaching, learning, and assessment activities.
+All incoming MD Program students are required to have devices consistent with the specifications outlined on the ExamSoft website in order to use the assessment delivery application (Examplify).
+System requirements for Examplify are regularly updated and posted on the ExamSoft website.

+Our curriculum relies on recently developed technology for the delivery of teaching, learning, and assessment activities.
 The technology is user-friendly and meant to enhance your learning.
 You will be oriented on how to engage with this technology when you join the program.